-The storm may blow through in a day, but the lights may stay out for a week — or more.
-An extended power outage can mean shivering — or sweating — in the dark and, in some cases, can be a threat to your health and safety.
-The key to staying safe and comfortable during an extended power outage is preparation and knowing what to do when the lights go out.
-And stay out.
+The storm may blow through in one day, but the lights could stay out for a week — or longer.
+An extended power outage can mean stumbling in the dark, shivering without heat or sweltering without air conditioning, and in some cases, it may threaten your health or safety.
+The key to staying safe and comfortable during a long power outage is preparation and knowing what to do when the lights go out (and stay out).

 Before the lights go out

-- Every household should already have an emergency preparedness kit that will meet the needs of you and your family for three days.
-Much of what you need to make it through an extended power outage will be on hand with the gear on the checklist found at www.Ready.gov, the emergency preparedness Web site of the Federal Emergency Management Agency.
+- Every household should already have an emergency preparedness kit that will meet the family's needs for three days.
+Much of what you need to make it through an extended power outage will be on hand with the gear on the checklist found at www.Ready.gov, the emergency preparedness website of the Federal Emergency Management Agency.

-- Northeast Utilities, New England’s largest utility system serving more than two million customers in three states, recommends putting together a “Lights Out Kit” that includes a flashlight for each family member, extra batteries, battery-powered radio and clock, bottled water, canned food, manual can opener, first aid kit and Sterno or a similar alcohol-based cooking fuel.
+- Northeast Utilities, New England’s largest utility system — which serves more than 2 million customers in three states — recommends putting together a “Lights Out Kit” that includes a flashlight for each family member, extra batteries, a battery-powered radio and clock, bottled water, canned food, a manual can opener, first aid kit and Sterno or a similar alcohol-based cooking fuel.

-- Because cordless phones won’t work when the power is out, you should include an old-fashioned corded phone in the “Lights Out Kit.”
+- Cordless phones won’t work when the power is out, so you should include an old-fashioned corded phone in the “Lights Out Kit.”

 - Should anyone in the house use electrically powered life-support equipment or medical equipment, be sure to ask your physician about emergency battery backup systems.

 - Clearly label fuses and circuit breakers in your main electricity box.
 Make sure you know how to safely reset your circuit breaker or change fuses.
 Keep extra fuses on hand.

 - Pull the plug on motor-driven appliances such as refrigerators and electronic gear such as computers and televisions to prevent damaging electrical overload when power is restored.